Tuesday, February 24, 2015

 Abbot Frederic Dunne encouraged the young Frater Louis, as he was known in the monastery, to translate works from the Cistercian tradition and to write historical biographies to make the order better known.
 He also urged him to write his autobiography, published in 1948 as The Seven Storey Mountain.
 This became a best-seller and remains a classic of the genre.

 In the 1960s, Merton became increasingly political and a strong supporter of the civil rights movement.
 His writings on the subject triggered frequent criticism, especially from other Catholics.
 He also became interested in Zen Buddhism, and in promoting East-West dialogue.
 This led to him being praised by the Dalai Lama, and then to meeting him on a tour to Asia in 1968.
 Tragically, Merton died during that journey - as a result of an accidental electrocution.
-Further information can be found from Wikipedia, the Abbey of Gethsemani, The Thomas Merton Center, New Directions, or Catholic Answers.
+Further information can be found from Wikipedia, the Abbey of Gethsemani, The Thomas Merton Center, or New Directions.

 Merton kept a diary for much of his life, especially after entering the Abbey of Gethsemani.
 However, he did not publish a first selection of diary entries until 1953, when Harcourt, Brace and Co. brought out The Sign of Jonas.
 The diary extracts were written between 1946 and 1952, and the book’s purpose was to introduce readers to the daily life of a monk.
 A further selection from Merton’s diary - pre-Gethsemani and before he was a Catholic or a monk - followed in 1959, published by Dell Publishing, entitled The Secular Journal of Thomas Merton.
 No further diaries were published in his lifetime (although Conjectures of a Guilty Bystander in 1966 was composed from notebook jottings), and it would not be until the 1990s that all his diaries were put into a print, in a seven volume series.
 This started with Run to the Mountain - The Journals of Thomas Merton, Volume One 1939-1941, and concluded with The Other Side of the Mountain, The Journals of Thomas Merton, Volume Seven 1967-1968.
 Both books can be previewed at Amazon (one and seven).